 - Reduce overall greenhouse gas emissions 50 percent below 1990 levels by 2050.

 We publish an inventory of Washington's greenhouse gases every two years, measuring the state's progress in reducing greenhouse gases compared to a 1990 baseline.
-These reports help us design policies to reduce greenhouse gas emissions and track progress toward meeting the state’s reduction limits.
+This inventory helps us design policies to reduce greenhouse gas emissions and track progress toward meeting the state’s reduction limits.
+The inventory is based on data from a variety of sources, such as the U.S. Environmental Protection Agency and the U.S. Energy Information Administration and looks at greenhouse gas sources from:

 Required greenhouse gas reporting programs